 I grew up on Capitol Hill, in Washington D.C..
 My Dad worked in the Senate, and my Mom taught at Howard University.

 I went to the College of Wooster, in Ohio, where I met my wife, Tara.
 We have two lovely, amazing children – a teenager and a kindergartner!

 In my senior year of College (1999), I was overcome by the Holy Spirit, and joined a Presbyterian Church soon after (I know… the one doesn’t usually follow the other!).
 I’d call myself a “Presbycostal” now.

 I went to Union Theological Seminary (NYC) in order to become a professor (my mother and grandfather were professors), but discovered soon after arriving that I wanted to serve the church as a pastor.
 I did postgraduate work in theology at Princeton Theological Seminary, and began serving “on the ground”, in churches in 2008.

 From 2011-18, I was a member of the Reformed Institute of Metropolitan Washington, which specializes in adult Christian education through classes and retreats.

 I was honored to serve for seven years on the board of The Fellowship Community, and continue to work on their Program Team, which puts together the National Gathering.

-The title of this blog is from 1 Corinthians 3:10-15 where Paul speaks about building our life together on Jesus Christ, the one foundation that will last – that will stand – when it is tested by “fire”.
+The title of this blog is from 1 Corinthians 3:10-15 where Paul speaks about building our life together on Jesus Christ, the one foundation that will ensure we stand – we last – when tested by “fire”.